 - Field and Stream Rescue Team – Crane Court and Snake Road.
-(Open Group: Join Field and Stream Rescue Team as they clean up a large dump site in the Grindstone Creek Watershed.
+(Open Group: Join Field and Stream Rescue Team as they clean up a large dump site in the Grindstone Creek Watershed, April 22nd, 9am - noon.
 Area includes tires, metal debris, shingles, water heaters and an old safe!
 Come prepared with long pants, drinking water and work boots.
-See Facebook link above to RSVP.)
+Visit their Facebook page for more info.)

 - Burlington Federal Liberals – Maple Park; west of Maple Ave south of Fairview.

 - Glad Tidings Church – Hidden Valley Park

 - Sutton Group about town realty inc., brokerage – Beachway Park & beach (large group)